RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 # setsebool -P httpd_can_network_connect 1
 ```

-Modify the firewall to accept connection to port=443.
+Modify the firewall to accept connections to port=443.

 ```
 # firewall-cmd --state